Unified.to

 IntegrationReadable propertiesWritable propertiesWebhook event types

-QuickBooks Online2248020
+QuickBooks Online2245620

-Zoho Books1346918
+Zoho Books1345618

-QuickBooks Desktop1216013
+QuickBooks Desktop1215013

-Microsoft Dynamics 365 BC1185528
+Microsoft Dynamics 365 BC1185228

-Sage Intacct1135722
+Sage Intacct1134822

-Sage Accounting993316
+Sage Accounting992116

 Then the writes that matter, by object, with field counts on the core ledgers:

-The read-only objects are read-only by design: financial reports, balance sheets, trial balances, and cash flow statements are computed by the ledger, not written to it.
+The read-only objects are read-only by design: financial reports, balance sheets, trial balances, profit and loss, and cash flow statements are computed by the ledger, not written to it.
 And one object-model note that prevents a misreading: the Transaction object is a ledger-line read abstraction — entering transactions happens through the objects accountants recognize: invoices, bills, journals, and expenses, which is where the write support lives.

 Data freshness: what "real-time" means here